TheNuRii/Go-Htmx/README.md

-# Go-Htmx
+# Book list using go and htmx
-Small project using go and htmx (Creating a Go webserver)
+Using this techlonogies to build small website with book list and with the possibility of adding another title (without database)